 Accusations have long been levelled against pattern poetry as an art form.
 Ben Johnson dismissed it as “a pair of scissor and a comb in verse”, as the crude prioritisation of form over content.
 One cannot, however, lay this accusation against the pages of De laudibus sanctae crucis, in terms of its beauty, its devotional care, and the many woven layers of its textual and visual interplay.

-Originally composed around the year 810, there are around eighty different copies we know of that survive form the period, a sign that the work was very highly though of at the time.
+Originally composed around the year 810, there are around eighty different copies we know of that survive from the period, a sign that the work was very highly thought of at the time.
 The images we are featuring here are from a beautiful copy thought to have been done under the direction of Maurus himself and offered to the abbey of Saint-Denis in France between 845 and 847, now in the Bibliothèque nationale de France.
 Another notable version is a strikingly colourful copy held by the Vatican from ca. 825.
 The British Library also holds this 12th-century copy.